IGS/portal-api/README.md

    * neo4j_http - port for Neo4j http connection
    * neo4j_un - username to access Neo4j database
    * neo4j_pw - password to access Neo4j database
-     * All MySQL variables in the conf are needed if logins are to be supported, fill with dummy values if logging in is not required
+     * An additional MySQL conf is needed under the `./lib/` directory if logins are to be supported, fill with dummy values if logging in is not required
-   * mysql_h - host of the MySQL authentication server
+   * mysql_h - host of the MySQL **authentication database**
    * mysql_db - name of the DB that houses the username+password rows
-   * mysql_un - username to access MySQL database
+   * mysql_un - username to access this MySQL database
-   * mysql_pw - password to access MySQL database
+   * mysql_pw - password to access this MySQL database
+     * An additional set of the same parameters but for a database which will store session/query history information
+   * mysql_h_2 - host of the MySQL **session/query database**
+   * mysql_db_2 - name of the DB that houses the session/query information
+   * mysql_un_2 - username to access this MySQL database
+   * mysql_pw_2 - password to access this MySQL database
  * Once `conf.py` is made, use the command `python app.py`
 5. Can now interact with the GQL at any of the following endpoints or setup your own [portal UI]( https://github.com/jmatsumura/portal-ui)
  * `/sum_schema`